First time tourist in London photographing Tower Bridge

 London is a generally safe (use common sense as you would in any large city) and welcoming city, but there are some places I’d avoid to make sure your first visit is the best it can be:

 • Outside Zone 1 – for your first visit, stay near the things you want to see most.
-For instance, Greenwich is lovely, but you’ll again have a longer and sometimes crowded commute to reach central London.
+For instance, Greenwich is lovely, but you’ll again have a longer and sometimes crowded commute to reach Central London.

 • In private lodging that isn’t well reviewed – There are unfortunately scams out there and lodging that won’t meet your expectations.
 For your first visit, don’t chance booking somewhere that hasn’t already received good reviews.
 And if it seems too good to be true, it probably is.